Fluctuation Spectra and Force Generation in Non-equilibrium Systems: Maritime Casimir Effect

 \section{Maritime Casimir Effect}

-We first illustrate the central result, equation (\ref{central_res}), by applying it to the classic hydrodynamic example of ocean waves that are driven to a non-equilibrium steady state via wind-wave interactions.
-Empirically, $G(k)$ is measured to be non-monotonic and is well described by

-where $\rho$ is the density of water, $g$ is gravitational acceleration, $k_0 = g/U^2$, $U$ is the wind speed, and $\alpha = 0.0081$ and $\beta = 0.74$ are fitted parameters \cite{pierson1964proposed}.
-We treat the one-dimensional case in which the wind blows in a direction perpendicular to the plates, hence waves traveling parallel to the plates are negligible.
-Figure \ref{fluct_force}(a) shows that the resulting force is non-monotonic and oscillatory as a function of $L$: the force can be \emph{repulsive} ($\Ffluct >0$) as well as attractive ($\Ffluct < 0$).
+We first illustrate the central result, Eq. (\ref{central_res}), by applying it to the classical hydrodynamic example of ocean surface waves that are driven to a non-equilibrium steady state via wind-wave interactions.
+We treat the one-dimensional case in which the wind blows in a direction perpendicular to the plates (a simple model of ships on the sea), and hence waves traveling parallel to the plates are negligible.
+Observations \cite{pierson1964proposed} show that the spectrum $G(k)$ is non-monotonic (see Fig.~\ref{fluct_force}a).
+While various fits have been proposed \cite{pierson1964proposed,alves2003revisiting}, these are untested at large and small wavenumber.
+Instead, we compute the force in \eqref{central_res} numerically, approximating the spectrum by a spline through the measured data points of Pierson \& Moskowitz \cite{pierson1964proposed}, and truncating for wavembers beyond their measured ranges.
+Figure \ref{fluct_force}(b) shows that the resulting force is non-monotonic and oscillatory as a function of $L$: the force can be \emph{repulsive} ($\Ffluct >0$) as well as attractive ($\Ffluct < 0$).

 Physically, the origin of the attractive force is akin to the Casimir force between metal plates --- the presence of walls restricts the modes allowed in the interior, so that the energy density outside the walls is greater than that inside.
-In the limit $L \rightarrow 0$, fluctuations inside the plates are suppressed, and $\Ffluct = - F_{\mathrm{out}} = - \rho W \alpha U^4/( 16 \beta g)$.
-This attractive ``Maritime Casimir'' force has been observed since antiquity \citep[e.g.,][and refs therein]{boersma1996maritime} and experimentally measured in a wavetank \cite{denardo2009water}.
+This attractive ``Maritime Casimir'' force has been observed since antiquity \citep[see e.g.,][and refs therein]{boersma1996maritime} and experimentally measured in a wavetank \cite{denardo2009water}.
 However, the \emph{non-monotonicity} of the spectrum gives rise to an \emph{oscillatory} force-displacement curve.
-In particular, the force is repulsive when one of the allowed discrete modes is close to the wavenumber at which the peak of the spectral density occurs (see Fig.~\ref{fluct_force}(b)): here the sum overestimates the integral in equation \eqref{central_res} and the outward force is greater than the inward force.
-Thus, the local maxima in the repulsive force are located at
+In particular, the force is repulsive when one of the allowed discrete modes is close to the wavenumber at which the peak of the spectral density occurs (see Fig.~\ref{fluct_force}(c)): here the sum overestimates the integral in \eqref{central_res} and the outward force is greater than the inward force.
+Thus, the local maxima in the repulsive force are approximately located at